 If you’re only subscribing to a service to watch one or two shows, it might make much more money sense to purchase downloads of the entire season.
 Being tied to a monthly subscription for a service when you rarely, if ever, watch any other of the programming on that same streaming service, it a waste of money.

 Even switching from cable to a Live TV service can be financially beneficial.
 With Live TV, you can stream all available content from one app across multiple electronic devices—in other words you can watch it on a TV or on a mobile phone.
 Plus there are no additional boxes in your living room and equipment rental fees to pay.
 And because there are no subscription contracts or hidden fees, you can decide to cancel at any time without worry if you realize you don’t use the service as much as you thought you might.
 Most Live TV services are about $39.99 a month, or $479.88 annually, which is a significant savings over even the most basic cable packages.

-Along with stopping entertainment subscriptions, there are services that can help you find other opportunities to cut costs, such as with Trim—it’s an app that can help you find subscriptions to cancel as well as automatically renegotiate provider bills (such as when the special deal ends) and provide price protection for Amazon purchases.
+If you’re unsure which subscriptions you want to cancel, you could let an app do it for you.
+Services like Trim—can help you find subscriptions to cancel as well as automatically renegotiate provider bills (such as when the special deal ends) and provide price protection for Amazon purchases.